swiss-seismological-service/scrtdd/README.md

 scrtdd --dump-catalog myCatalog.csv
 ```

+It is usually convenient to see the logs on the console, for this you can simply add the options ```--verbosity=3 --console=1``` to the command.

 Depending on your configuration, the database could be provided via scmaster instead of global.cfg, in this case you have to pass the database connection via command line option.
 This is also useful if the events resides on a different database machine.
 Let's use the -d option to specify the database connection:

 ```